adhearsion/adhearsion-website/views/docs/getting-started/freeswitch.md

 ## Configuring FreeSWITCH

+Note: Depending on your manner of install (RPM, source, etc), your FreeSWITCH conf directory is likely either `/etc/freeswitch/conf` or `/usr/local/freeswitch/conf`.
+Please substitute the correct one for your situation when following these instructions.

 In order for Adhearsion to drive FreeSWITCH, FreeSWITCH must have the inbound event socket configured correctly (in `/etc/freeswitch/conf/autoload_configs/event_socket.conf.xml`):

 ```xml